elizabethbarek/elizabethbarek/README.md

 - 👋 Hi, I’m @elizabethbarek
 - 👀 I’m interested in everything related to STEM mixed with creative skills!
-- 🌱 I’m currently learning Python and Java (hoping to learn both front-end and back-end at some stage)
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me is via LinkedIn
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I have over 100 public playlists on Spotify